pixie-io/blog.px.dev/content/blog/ebpf-portability/index.md

 2. You are relying on the target machine having the Linux headers installed.
 If the Linux headers are missing, you won’t be able to compile your eBPF code.

-We’re going to ignore problem #1 for the moment, since–though not efficient–the cost is only incurred when initially deploying bpf programs.
+We’re going to ignore problem #1 for the moment, since–though not efficient–the cost is only incurred when initially deploying eBPF programs.
 Problem #2, however, could prevent your application from deploying, and your users will be frustrated.

 ## Getting Linux Headers